U.S. Route 322 Business (West Chester, Pennsylvania)

 U.S. Route 322 Business (US 322 Bus.) is a business route of US 322 in the borough and surrounding townships of West Chester in Chester County, Pennsylvania.
 US 322 bypasses West Chester to the north and east on the West Chester Bypass while US 322 Bus. heads through the downtown area.
 The business route begins at US 322 northwest of the borough and heads southeast, entering West Chester on Hannum Avenue.
 US 322 Bus. heads east into downtown West Chester along the one-way pair of West Market and West Chestnut streets.
-In the center of the borough, the route heads south along South High Street, passing through the West Chester University of Pennsylvania campus as it leaves the borough.
+In the center of the borough, the route heads south along South High Street, passing through the West Chester University campus as it leaves the borough.
 US 322 Bus. comes to its eastern terminus at an interchange with US 202/US 322 at the southern terminus of the bypass.

 In the 1920s, the current routing of US 322 Bus. was designated PA 5 heading northwest of West Chester and US 122/PA 29 (later US 202) along High Street.
 In the 1930s, US 322 was designated to run through the borough along Hannum Avenue, Gay Street, and High Street, replacing PA 5 and running concurrent with US 202.
 US 322 was moved to a bypass of West Chester in the 1950s, and US 322 Bus. was assigned to the former alignment of the route through the borough.
 US 202 was moved to the bypass by 1970, eliminating the concurrency it had with US 322 Bus.
 The concurrent PA 100 designation along High Street between downtown and PA 52 was removed in 2003.